 The account information listed on the account summary screen is not a substitute for your official periodic account statement, transaction history or other correspondence you may receive from us.
 Any legal notices that normally accompany your mailed statement will either continue to be mailed or delivered to you electronically in accordance with your account preferences.

-You may enable the virtual assistant on your mobile device (such as Apple Siri or Google Assistant) to display or speak the listed Available Balance on your deposit accounts (checking or savings) and display or speak the balance owed on your U.S. Bank credit card without logging in.
-The balance presented this way is for informational purposes only, and you must use your Log-in Credentials before you are able to initiate transactions using Digital Services.
-You must enable this feature before you can access your balance via the virtual assistant on your mobile device, and if you do so, it is your sole responsibility to maintain proper security measures (such as a screen lock on your mobile device) to prevent unauthorized persons from retrieving your available balance information.
+You may enable the virtual assistant on your mobile device (such as Apple Siri or Google Assistant) to display or speak the listed Available Balance on your deposit accounts (checking or savings) and display or speak the balance owed on your U.S. Bank credit card without logging in to the app.
+This feature is for informational purposes only, and you must use your Log-in Credentials before you are able to initiate transactions using Digital Services.
+You must enable this feature in the app settings before using the virtual assistant on your mobile device, and if you do so, it is your sole responsibility to maintain proper security measures (such as a screen lock on your mobile device) to prevent unauthorized persons from accessing your information.

 Our Smart Assistant voice banking features allow you to navigate the mobile app, check account balances, and initiate select transactions using voice commands instead of the on-screen keyboard.
 Some features may have limited functionality as we continue to enhance our Smart Assistant, and we reserve the right to modify voice banking services without notice.